Ryan-yang125/ChatLLM-Web/README.md

 - 💬 Multi-conversation chat, with all data stored locally in the browser for privacy.

-- 📝 Markdown response support: math, code highlighting, etc.
+- 📝 Markdown and streaming response support: math, code highlighting, etc.

-- 🎨 esponsive and well-designed UI, including dark mode.
+- 🎨 responsive and well-designed UI, including dark mode.

 ## Instructions